 Traveling with lots of clothes and a suitcase that barely closes is very frustrating.
 Roll your clothes to save space and to locate your outfits faster.

-Email a copy of your passport and important documents to yourself.
+Email a copy of your passport, vaccine card, and important documents to yourself.

 You never know what you might need if you lose your passport or an important document.
 Having copies is going to make it much easier to get it replaced.